Pic de Sauvegarde via Port de Vénasque, return via Pas de l'Escalette

 Description of the walk

-Access from Bagnères-de-Luchon, L'Hospice de France.
+Access: Bagnères-de-Luchon, L'Hospice de France.

-(S/E) With your back to the car park, take the road that leads to the Hospice de France.
+(S/E) With your back to the car park, take the road leading to L'Hospice de France.

-(1) With your back to the Hospice de France, take the path opposite, cross the Pique (river) and continue to the Pont de Penjat.
+(1) With your back to L'Hospice de France, take the path opposite, cross the Pique (river) and continue to the Pont de Penjat.

 (2) Cross the bridge and continue to the Refuge de Vénasque.

-(3) Continue along the path that runs alongside the lakes (Boums du Port) towards Port de Vénasque.
+(3) Continue along the path that runs alongside the lakes (Boums du Port) towards the Port de Vénasque.

 (4) Begin the descent on the Spanish side.

-(6) Rocky passage to cross.
+(6) Rocky section to cross.

 (7) Handrail available.